Suddenly (Angry Anderson song): Background and release

-"Suddenly" was produced by Kevin Beamish and written by Angry Anderson, Andy Chicon and Beamish.
-It was recorded at Rhinoceros Studios in Sydney, Australia for his debut solo album Beats from a Single Drum.
+"Suddenly" was produced by Kevin Beamish and written by Angry Anderson, Andy Cichon and Beamish.
+It was recorded at Rhinoceros Studios in Sydney, Australia, for his debut solo album, Beats from a Single Drum.
 The song is a ballad that marked a departure from Anderson's usual heavy rock sound.
-He later reflected in a "I've helped write some monster rock and roll songs, and I'm just as proud to take credit for co-writing a beautiful love song."
+He later reflected, "I've helped write some monster rock and roll songs, and I'm just as proud to take credit for co-writing a beautiful love song."
 In 2012, Anderson told a reporter from TV Week that "Suddenly" is the best song he has ever written.
 Anderson has stated that the song "is about a man coming to a point in his life when he says, 'I know who I am, and I don't mind revealing myself and being vulnerable.'"
-Another inspirations for the song's lyrics was Anderson's daughter and being a good father.
-He later explained that "it was about that all-consuming love that we have for our children.
-This song was liberating, and was about what I was in the past and who I was about to become."
+Another inspiration for the song's lyrics was Anderson's daughter, and being a good father.
+He later explained that "it was about our all-consuming love for our children.
+This song was liberating and was about what I was in the past and who I was about to become."
 A music video was filmed and released to promote the single.
 It featured various camera close-ups of Anderson's face.

-The song was famously used in the Australian soap opera Neighbours, during the wedding of the characters Scott Robinson (Jason Donovan) and Charlene Mitchell (Kylie Minogue).
+The song was famously used in the Australian soap opera Neighbours during the characters Scott Robinson (Jason Donovan) and Charlene Mitchell's (Kylie Minogue) wedding.
 "Suddenly" was released via Mushroom Records in July 1987 to coincide with the broadcast of the wedding episode.
 One misconception about the song is that it was written especially for Neighbours, but Anderson wrote it long before its use on the show.
 Minogue was also partly responsible for selecting music to feature in the wedding episode.
 Mushroom Records also supplied music to Neighbours and gave her choices from their catalogue.
 Anderson has claimed that Minogue was "adamant" that "Suddenly" was used for the wedding.
-Anderson has stated that Minogue wanted to use the song because she understood its meaning and thought it was lyrically "beautiful".
-The director of the episode, Rod Hardy, disliked the song after his producer, Reg Watson, finalised its use.
+Anderson has stated that Minogue wanted to use the song because she understood its meaning and thought it was lyrically "beautiful."
+The episode's director, Rod Hardy, disliked the song after his producer, Reg Watson, finalised its use.
 Despite advising against its use, Hardy later reflected that "Suddenly" became a "huge hit" and has forever been synonymous with the wedding.